-Hardwood – The wood of any broad leaved tree bearing its seeds in a closed cavity.
+Hardwood – The wood of any broad leaf tree bearing its seeds in a closed cavity.
 This term does not relate to the density of the wood.

-Heartwood – The central supporting column of the tree trunk, consisting of matured wood in which little further change will occur.
+Heartwood – The central supporting column of the tree trunk, consisting of mature wood in which little further change will occur.

 Honeycombs – A cellular separation that occurs in the interior of a board, usually along the wood rays.